-Dr Julian Kenyon’s interests focus on difficult to treat chronic conditions.
-His desire is to find ways of helping people with difficult to treat conditions, who are experiencing difficulty in some of the standard approaches.
-He uses treatments which can work alongside more conventional treatments.
-These are usually new and innovative and lack the evidence base which conventional treatment approaches enjoy.
+Dr Julian Kenyon’s interests focused on difficult to treat chronic conditions.
+His desire was to find ways of helping people with difficult to treat conditions, who are experiencing difficulty in some of the standard approaches.
+He used treatments which can work alongside more conventional treatments.
+These were usually new and innovative and lack the evidence base which conventional treatment approaches enjoy.

 To see a full list of publications, you can visit Dr Kenyon’s profile on Researchgate.